weiyuandu/pythoncourse/README.md

 **Week 8**: Mid-term individual project

-- **Course 8**: Introduction to Business Analytics
+- **Course 8**: Introduction to Data Analytics
-  - What is business analytics?
+  - What is data analytics?
   - Numpy and array-oriented programming
 - **Course 9**: Read and Write Datasets
   - Data manipulation with Pandas